-Monday Tuesday Wednesday Thursday Friday 8:30a-12:00p Didactic and Seminars and Monthly Cohort Time New intake appointments as part of services with Elmira Center Elmira Center APDC APDC 12:00p-1:00p Travel and lunch Travel and Lunch Lunch Lunch Lunch 1:00p-6:00p Elmira Center Testing activity or work on research project Elmira Center APDC APDC
+Monday Tuesday Wednesday Thursday Friday 8:30a- 12:00p Didactic and Seminars and Monthly Cohort Time New intake appointments as part of services with Elmira Center Elmira Center Refugee COE Refugee COE 12:00p- 1:00p Travel and lunch Travel and Lunch Lunch Lunch Lunch 1:00p- 6:00p Elmira Center Testing activity or work on research project Elmira Center Refugee COE Refugee COE

 \Please note: The work hours listed vary slightly based on programs.
 For example, the child and family programs may require one or two nights of evening work; thus work hours shift to 9:30a to 6:30p that day.
 Some rotations begin seeing clients at 8:30a.m.
-The APDC hours routinely work till 6:00p.m.
 Travel time between most agency locations averages 15 minutes.
+In-person and virtual days will also vary by rotation and program.